 I spend roughly 1 hour each week creating my shopping list and gathering the coupons and less than an hour doing the actual shopping – I just follow what is on my list and head home!

 Before this I would “run to the store” several times a week – wasting way more time.

 *Time Saving Tip: I mostly only go to 1 grocery store.
 I’ve found that doing this at several stores is just too time consuming.*

 How much did you really save with grocery coupons?

-I estimated that between the coupon savings – on food, toiletries, household products, pet products, and more – and my husband and I packing our lunches a few extra days a week, our annual savings reached close to $5,000 that first year!
+I estimated that between the coupon savings – on food, toiletries, household products, pet products, and more – and my husband and I packing our lunches a few extra days a week (since we had more food now), our annual savings reached close to $5,000 that first year!

 Responsible Coupon Use

-A word of caution – coupons are legally treated like cash and any coupon fraud is a serious offence.
+A word of caution – coupons are legally treated like cash and coupon fraud is a serious offence.

 Only use coupons from reliable sources and be cautious of websites or people trying to sell coupons.